 Homework is an essential part of your learning experience: do it with that purpose in mind.
-Homework assignments are not necessarily only written documents, but practicing, researching, learning material, listening, reading, working on a project, etc. Since homework will be an essential component for a class review or activity the following day, timely completion of homework is essential for successful participation in class.
-Homework will be assigned as individual, partners, and/or group work.
-Though not all homework assignments will be checked or collected, assignments must be ready to review at the beginning of class.
+Homework assignments do not only involve writing, but also practicing, researching, learning material, listening, reading, working on a project, etc. Since homework will be an essential component for a class review or activity the following day, timely completion of homework is essential for successful participation in class.
+Homework will be assigned as individual assignments, pair or group work.
+Although not all homework assignments will be checked or collected, assignments must be ready to be reviewed at the beginning of each class period.
 Homework will be collected unannounced to check for correctness and outstanding presentation.
 Students should carefully review and revise every homework assignment before turning it in.

-RECEIVE IF full credit homework is fully and thoroughly completed on time half credit homework is completed on time but demonstrates lack of effort or was done inappropriately • Example: I ask for a paragraph answering a question, and the student completes the task (answers the question) but writes only three short sentences lacking details or examples. • Example: homework is has many mistakes that could have been avoided by simply reviewing it before turning it in. homework is completed fully and correctly but is turned in a day late no credit homework is incomplete or completed incorrectly • e.g., did not follow directions homework is turned in more than one day late
+RECEIVE IF

+full credit Homework is fully and thoroughly completed

+on time.

+half credit Homework is completed on time but

+demonstrates lack of effort or was done

+inappropriately.

+Example: I ask for a paragraph

+answering a question and the student

+completes the task (answers the

+question) but writes only three short

+sentences lacking details or examples.

+Example: assignment does not meet

+requirements as specified in

+instructions or guidelines.

+Example: homework has many

+mistakes that could have been

+avoided by simply reviewing it before

+turning it in.

+Homework is completed fully and correctly

+but is turned in a day late.

+no credit Homework is incomplete or completed

+incorrectly; e.g., did not follow directions;

+homework is turned in more than one day

+late.

 Whether typed or handwritten, homework should be done neatly and legibly.
 Please separate your homework from your notes.
 Include your name, module, and task on each assignment.
 Handwritten assignments should be done on loose-leaf paper.
 Homework torn out from spiral notebooks will not be accepted.